John Wilkinson (Watford footballer)

-John Wilkinson, alternatively known as Jack Wilkinson, was an English footballer from Durham City.
+John Wilkinson, alternatively known as Jack Wilkinson, was an English footballer from Durham.
 He played as an outside left in the Football League for Watford.
 He made his debut in Watford's first ever Third Division South match, a 0–0 draw with Swansea City on 27 August 1921.
 He was a first-team regular in the 1921–22 and 1922–23 seasons, but made only three non-consecutive appearances in the following campaign, and was released in May 1924.
 He joined Hartlepools United for the following season, but did not make a League appearance for them.